‘Cloth wears but never dies’

 One of my usual trips to West Africa i was struck by the high importation of machine printed fabric flooding the local markets, these fabric sold very cheap and of lower quality What had happened to the traditional dyers?
 The question of where the tradition stood and how long the tradition of hand dyed would last, was my trajectory into researching not only the state of the craft but how can the tradition be revived and brought into contemporary practice. the Gara, Chube, Adire dyers of West africa continue this tradition although more and more synthetic dyes are use especially the VAT dyes.

-The Cultivating Colour Garden is part of Bluegold Farm The Garden will put in place and grow plants that have traditionaly been used as dyes which will include a indigo. the revival of the tradition of extracting the dye will also play a large paer of this project.Our dyeing journey at www.garafini.com
+Bluegold Farm cultivates plants that have traditionaly been used as dyes.
+With the main focus on growing various types of indigo.
+The revival of the tradition of extracting the dyes from various plant cultivated and wild will play a large part of farm activities follow us on our dyeing journey at www.garafini.com